Guided by Voices

 Custom concert poster design story

-First, I Googled posters that were designed for the band’s previous tour dates in order to do some research.
+First, I Googled other posters that were designed for the band’s previous tour dates in order to do some research.
 Most of the other graphic artists sought to emulate screen printed designs.
 Thus, they only featured three or less colors in their posters.
 My planned design necessitated more colors.
 I wanted to create a flat, cartoon style illustration.
 It had to convey the necessary information while staying both fun and unique.

 From the start of the project, I knew I wanted to incorporate an equestrian theme.
 Also, I intended for the piece’s concept to tip it’s proverbial hat to the culture of my home state of Kentucky.
 I felt that it was a bit too cliche to use an image of a horse race as I initially had planned.
 All of my favorite concert posters incorporate a striking, slightly odd focal image.
 I had to think outside of the box.
 I traveled down to the uncanny valley by drawing a rowdy bartender wearing a rubber horse mask.
-Those who know me are well aware that people wearing realistic animal masks make me super uncomfortable.
+Those who know me are well aware that people wearing realistic animal masks make me very uncomfortable.
 However, I resolved to face my fears by drawing this poster’s focal image.

 Straight (bourbon) from the horse’s mouth on a custom concert poster design